 The cello is quite a large, cumbersome instrument and is not ideally suited to high-speed virtuosity.
 Compared to the violin, saxophone, clarinet and many other more virtuosic (fast-response) instruments, the distances between the notes on the cello are greater, and the instrument speaks slower.
 Taking an analogy from the world of motor vehicles, the cello would be somewhere between a truck (doublebass) and a Ferrari (violin).
 In the animal world, it would be somewhere between an elephant and a hummingbird: a large sheep perhaps??!!

 “Fast” is a very interesting and wide concept.
 When looking at the problems posed by a “fast passage” we need to differentiate between the different types of problems that fast playing can pose.
 Some fast passages are very short, with only a few fast movements following on from each other rapidly in succession.
 Rather than “fast” passages we probably think of these as “tricky” passages.
 Here the main problem is the rapid coordination of just a few different movements.
 At the other extreme we can have very long fast passages, in which problems of endurance, reading, memory and inner visualisation are added to the speed/coordination requirements.

 PRACTICAL TIPS FOR HOW TO PLAY AND PRACTICE FAST PASSAGES

 In order to be able to play fast we do also need to practice fast, but this is perhaps the last phase of working up to fast passages.
 If we can’t play a passage at a moderate speed with absolute ease, we will never be able to play it comfortably and securely at a fast speed.
 Practicing slowly with the utmost relaxation teaches us a lot and prepares us for fast playing, but practicing fast also teaches us many useful things, most notably:

 - to be relaxed (otherwise we will seize up along the way)

 - to just let go and trust our body’s automatic programming (because at high speed it is impossible to consciously play every note individually)

-- to read ahead of what we are playing
+- to read as far ahead as possible of what we are playing